The process of encrypting PII data according to the time-based Privacy Algorithm is shown below.

 Using the decrypted data

-This means that data consumers will only receive the data they are legally allowed to receive, provided the company is not re-using credentials.
+This means that data consumers will only receive the data they are (legally) allowed to process.